ThePhanD/BattleShipsOnline/README.md

 ## Game Server

-The game server is started by HubServer from src/online/hub/HubServer.
+The game server is started by HubServer from src/online/hub/server/HubServer.
 Then every player can connect to the server and start playing.

 ## Game Client

+The game client is started by PlayerClient from src/online/hub/client/PlayerClient.
+Then every player can play the game.

 ```bash
 Available commands:
 	username <name>